 Etienne Jurgens, technical operations manager at Xone, “Especially in larger installations where the investment is typically in the millions of Rand, it becomes the responsibility of the security adviser to ensure the correct investment decision is made by the client.
 Sadly, TCO is normally not the main driver when any investment decision is made.”

-1. Period of warranty offered by the supplier when equipment becomes faulty.
+1. Period of warranty offered by the supplier when the equipment becomes faulty.

-2. Operational life expectancy of equipment before it is due for replacement.
+2. The operational life expectancy of equipment before it is due for replacement.

 3. Maintenance time and cost required on equipment to keep it at its operational best.